Consumer Medicine Information

 all prescription medicines

-certain medicines used to treat stomach or duodenal ulcers, such as cimetidine
+cimetidine, a medicine used to treat stomach or duodenal ulcers

 antacids, medicines used to treat heartburn or reflux